-While estimating average total power associated with a given application, power supply and thermal relief designs must always consider the worst-case scenario in order to prevent operational failures due to the processor being operated out-of-spec as a result of a sagging power rail or an out-of-bounds junction temperature.
+While estimating average total power associated with a given application, power supply and thermal relief designs must always consider the worst-case scenario to prevent operational failures due to the processor being operated out-of-spec because of a sagging power rail or an out-of-bounds junction temperature.
 The following sections provide some advice for supporting this methodology.